NullVoxPopuli/emberconf-2023-resources/resources/pages/disclaimers/index.md

 Programming is hard, and some migration paths are not (and have not been) so easy.

-The overall goal for everything I'm working on for and around this talk, Resources, etc is to be a _polyfill_ for Starbeam.
+The overall goal for everything I'm working on for and around this talk, Resources, etc is to be a _polyfill_ for Starbeam -- I ultimately want Starbeam to be *the* Resource implementation we use, but in this talk, I demonstrate with the library `ember-resources`, because you can install and use it today.

 At the moment, I haven't written any codemods, because there are some design details still being worked out in Starbeam.

 But
-Any behavioral difference between my libraries and the "stuff to be migrated to" is considered a bug.
+Any behavioral difference between my library, `ember-resources` and Starbeam is considered a bug.

 !! click

-Also, I'm committing on keeping support for ember-source@3.28 for as long as I can.
+I'm committing on keeping support for ember-source@3.28 for as long as I can.
 I know a good number of folks were caught off guard by some deprecations that came up during the v3 series (I think I heard yesterday that were more than 70 deprecations? a lot), so, I want to make sure that folks still on v3 can use the patterns coming in the future.

 --